Massachusetts Structured Settlements

 What is a Structured Settlement?

 When someone is engaged in a lawsuit, they may be entitled to a potentially large judgment if they win.
 However, the parties will typically negotiate a settlement agreement, which will terminate the lawsuit and usually obligate the defendant to pay the plaintiff a sum of money.
 If this sum is small, it will usually be paid in one lump sum.
-However, if the settlement is large, then the parties may agree on a structured settlement, which would guarantee the plaintiff a set of fixed future payments over a certain amount of time.
-These future payments are essentially an annuity that is paid out over time from the annuity issuer, which is typically an insurance company or life insurance company.
+However, if the settlement is large, the parties may agree on a structured settlement, guaranteeing the plaintiff a set of fixed future payments over a certain amount of time.
+These future payments are essentially an annuity paid out over time by the annuity issuer, typically an insurance company or life insurance company.

 Sometimes in the case of class lawsuits or lawsuits with multiple plaintiffs, a qualified settlement fund (or QSF) will be created, which is a type trust that allows for a more straightforward and organized administration of a lawsuit settlement.

 Massachusetts settlement planners and brokers can help claimants/plaintiffs and attorneys map out and negotiate structured settlements for a wide variety of situations:

 - injuries involving multiple family members

 - workers compensation

 - when government benefits need to be maintained

 Sell a Structured Settlement